ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 radius  | Checkpoint radius in meters.
-The default radius is "0.75". target  | Path that the checkpoint will travel along, starting from the linked *path_corner*.
+The default radius is "0.75".
+Values can't be negative. target  | Path that the checkpoint will travel along, starting from the linked *path_corner*.
 Both position and rotation are controlled by this path. target2 | Refers to a second path that controls the orientation of the checkpoint.
 This is useful when you want to control the position and orientation independently of each other.